MicrosoftDocs/azure-docs/articles/virtual-desktop/autoscale-scaling-plan.md

         >[!NOTE]
         >The load balancing preference you select here will override the one you selected for your original host pool settings.

-    - For **Minimum percentage of session host VMs**, enter the amount of session hosts you want to always remain on in the specified phase.
-If the percent is not a whole number, it is rounded up to the nearest whole number.
-For example in a host pool of 7 session hosts, if the minimum percentage of hosts is **10%** for the peak hours, 1 VM will always remain on during peak hours and will not be turned off by Autoscale.
+    - For **Minimum percentage of hosts**, enter the percentage of session hosts you want to always remain on in this phase.
+If the percentage you enter isn't a whole number, it's rounded up to the nearest whole number.
+For example, in a host pool of 7 session hosts, if the minimum percentage of hosts is **10%** for the ramp-up hours, one VM will always stay on during ramp-up hours and the autoscale feature won't turn off this VM.

-    - For **Capacity threshold**, enter the percentage of available host pool capacity will trigger scaling action to take place.
+    - For **Capacity threshold**, enter the percentage of available host pool capacity that will trigger a scaling action to take place.
 For example, if 2 session hosts in the host pool with a max session limit of 20 are turned on, the available host pool capacity is 40.
-With a capacity threshold of **75%**, if there are more than 30 user sessions (75% of 40) on these 2 session hosts, a 3rd session host will be turned on.
-This changes the available host pool capacity from 40 to 60.
+If you set the capacity threshold to **75%** and the session hosts have more than 30 user sessions, the autoscale feature will turn on a third session host.
+This will then change the available host pool capacity from 40 to 60.

 5. In the **Peak hours** tab, fill out the following fields:

     - For **Start time**, enter a start time for when your usage rate is highest during the day.
 Make sure the time is in the same time zone you specified for your scaling plan.
-This time is also the end time for your ramp-up phase.
+This time is also the end time for the ramp-up phase.

     - For **Load balancing**, you can select either breadth-first or depth-first load balancing.
 Breadth-first load balancing distributes new user sessions across all available sessions in the host pool.
 Depth-first load balancing distributes new sessions to any available session host with the highest number of connections that hasn't reached its session limit yet.
 For more information about load-balancing types, see [Configure the Azure Virtual Desktop load-balancing method](configure-host-pool-load-balancing.md).